-However, a convoluted mess of file systems lie beneath iOS’s placid surface.
+However, a convoluted mess of file systems lies beneath iOS’s placid surface.
 When you start digging into the guts of an iPad, you find a stripped-down cousin to OS X that shares the same XNU core.
 OS X is a form of UNIX.
-This means by transition that some UNIX commands can still work on iOS.
+This means by a transition that some UNIX commands can still work on iOS.

 Apple will not let you access any of these features straight out of the box.
 That’s just not part of the game plan.
 The rest of this guide depends upon your iOS device being jailbroken.

 To jailbreak your phone, check out the Jailbreak FAQ.
 It lists the correct methods for each and every device and firmware.

 Once you’re jailbroken, install MobileTerminal from the BigBoss repo.
 This will allow you to enter in UNIX commands and handle Cydia stuff from the command line.